Michael L. Cowan

-Michael L. Cowan (born December 22, 1944) is a retired American navy admiral who is a former Surgeon General of the United States Navy.
+Michael L. Cowan (December 22, 1944 – December 10, 2023) was an American navy admiral who served as the 34th Surgeon General of the United States Navy.

 Early life and education

-Cowan was born in Hays, Kansas and raised in Fort Morgan, Colorado.
+Michael L. Cowan was born in Hays, Kansas, and raised in Fort Morgan, Colorado.
 He attended the University of Colorado Boulder from 1962 to 1965 and obtained his medical degree from the Washington University School of Medicine in 1969.
 He began postgraduate training in Internal Medicine at Temple University in Philadelphia before receiving his invitation from selective service to enter the U.S. military.

 Naval career

 Cowan entered the United States Navy as an ensign in 1971.
 His first assignment was Naval Hospital Camp Lejeune, North Carolina where he served for one year.
-In 1972, Cowan transferred to the Naval Hospital Bethesda, [Maryland] to continue Residency and Fellowship training in Internal Medicine, Hematology and Oncology (1972-1975).
+In 1972, Cowan transferred to the Naval Hospital Bethesda, [Maryland] to continue Residency and Fellowship training in Internal Medicine, Hematology and Oncology (1972–1975).

-After completion of his Fellowship, and a brief assignment at Naval Hospital Jacksonville (1975-1976), Cowan reported to Naval Hospital Rota, Spain where he served as Chief of Internal Medicine, and later Chief of Outpatient Services (1976-1979).
+After completion of his Fellowship, and a brief assignment at Naval Hospital Jacksonville (1975–1976), Cowan reported to Naval Hospital Rota, Spain where he served as Chief of Internal Medicine, and later Chief of Outpatient Services (1976–1979).
 After returning to the United States in 1979, Cowan was assigned as Chief of Clinical Investigations with the Navy Malaria Vaccine research team at the Naval Medical Research Institute (NMRI) in Bethesda, Maryland.
 In this role, he was responsible for overseeing clinical studies on Falciparum Malaria vaccine development.

 In August 1982, Cowan reported to the Uniformed Services University of Health Sciences (USUHS) as Deputy Chair, Department of Military and Emergency Medicine.
 At USUHS he was uniquely responsible for administering Field Training Exercises known as "Bushmaster."
 This was the signature course at USUHS that distinguishes its curriculum from all other medical schools.

-After his tenure at USUHS (1982-1985) and a tour of the Bureau of Medicine and Surgery (BUMED), where he served as Medical Corps Career Plans Officer (1985-1986), Cowan was selected as a Senior Research Fellow at the National War College (1986-1987).
+After his tenure at USUHS (1982–1985) and a tour of the Bureau of Medicine and Surgery (BUMED), where he served as Medical Corps Career Plans Officer (1985-1986), Cowan was selected as a Senior Research Fellow at the National War College (1986–1987).
 Using a Southern California Earthquake scenario, Cowan made 10 recommendations for a national response involving the military, Federal Emergency Management Agency (FEMA), U.S. Public Health Service (USPHS), and Veterans Affairs (VA) in case over 50,000 people in a single location needed hospitalization.
-His draft proposal was received by the Assistant Secretary of Defense (Health Affairs) who brought him aboard the Health Affairs staff as Special Assistant for the National Disaster Medical System (1987-1989).
+His draft proposal was received by the Assistant Secretary of Defense (Health Affairs) who brought him aboard the Health Affairs staff as Special Assistant for the National Disaster Medical System (1987–1989).